rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 Despite their hatred and rebellion, God allows their continued existence.

 They were created good, as God does not create evil.
-God allows evil only so that good may arise from the evil, such as the redemption of man.
+God allows evil only so that good may arise from evil, such as the redemption of man.

 Evil is the absence of good...